MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 |Windows operating systems that are still within their [Microsoft Products Support Lifecycle](https://support.microsoft.com/gp/lifeselect).|Windows RT|

 > [!NOTE]
 > This policy applies only when this computer is configured to support the specified target group names in WSUS.
 If the target group name doesn't exist in WSUS, it will be ignored until it is created.
-If the "Specify intranet Microsoft update service location" policy setting is disabled or not configured, this policy has no effect.
+If the Specify intranet Microsoft update service location policy setting is disabled or not configured, this policy has no effect.

 > [!NOTE]
 > This policy is not supported on Windows RT.
 Enabling this policy will not have any effect on computers running Windows RT.